mihhail-m/avaandmed-py/README.md

 pytest path/to/test_file.py # to run specific set of tests
 ```

-Or if you want to use `tox` just run in the root of the folder and it should run test for all Python versions specified in `tox.ini` file.
+Or if you want to use `tox` just run in the root of the folder and it should run tests for all Python versions specified in `tox.ini` file.
 However, you probably gonna need to have multiple Python versions on your machine to test with each version.
 Otherwise it will only for tests for version that is currently installed.